 This program is open to full-time women students at the following schools:

-Art Center College of Design, California Institute of Technology, California State University Los Angeles (College of Education), East Los Angeles College, Fuller Theological Seminary (Schools of Psychology & Sociology), Glendale Community College, Occidental College, Pacific Oaks College & Pasadena City College.
+Art Center College of Design, California Institute of Technology, California State University Los Angeles (College of Education, School of Nursing , and School of Criminal Justice & Criminalistics), East Los Angeles College, Glendale Community College, Occidental College, Pacific Oaks College & Pasadena City College.

 For application forms and information, please contact the school’s financial aid department.